gouravgupta02/gouravgupta02/README.md

 ### About me

-- 🌱 A passionate **Software Engineer** with over **3 years of professional experience**.
+- 🌱 A passionate **Software Engineer** with over **3 years of professional experience**
-- 🧑‍💻 A **tech enthusiast** who loves solving problems through code and impact millions.
+- 🧑‍💻 A **tech enthusiast** who loves solving problems through code and impact millions
-- 🚀 A **continuous learner** always exploring new technologies and best industry practices.
+- 🚀 A **continuous learner** always exploring new technologies and best industry practices
-- 🤝 A believer in collaboration and innovation.
+- 🤝 A believer in collaboration and innovation

 #### Skills and Tools